 We like to grow and share nutritious fruits and vegetables.
 We have participate in a food sharing network through a gleaner club and a local community center.
 We really could use some help in the garden.

 We have a 2000 sq.ft. greenhouse, acres of blackberries, and several fruit and nut trees.
-We also have about a dozen chickens and 4 brush goats, a firiendly farm dog who acts as our driveway doorbell, and one black cat who thinks she is a panther.
+We also have 4 brush goats, a firiendly farm dog who acts as our driveway doorbell, and one black cat who thinks she is a panther.
 The farm is organic in practice, but not certified.

 We do ask our visitors to help out with the yard and garden, and related maintainance projects, as they are able, for about 5 hrs/day on 5 days during the week.
 Food is provided, cooking is usually shared among the visitors.
 Sleeping facilities are bunk-beds in shared bedrooms in an older colorful (and a bit messy) mobile home that serves as our guest house.
 The kitchen/living room operate as dorm-style common areas.
 A trove of interesting treasures have accumulated from past visitors.

 We are not a refined estate.
 We are rough around the edges, a bit messy, but love meeting new people.

 We look forward to meeting new people, sharing the beauty of our area, and joining together to learn about and produce good food.
 We generally have about 2-4 visitor helpers at any one time.
 Unfortunately, we cannot take folks with pets or who are under 21.

 Our names are John & Paula Manley.
 Join us!
 We look forward to your visit.